moble/scri/README.md

 on solving that problem.
 Of course, with `conda`, `fftw` is installed in the right place from my channel automatically.

+## Documentation

+Automatically-generated API documentation is available on [Read the Docs: scri](https://scri.readthedocs.io/).

 ## Acknowledgments